 ELECTRICAL ITEMS ALLOWED

-All rooms come with a MicroFridge unit.
-These units are designed to save energy and are very convenient (combined refrigerator, freezer and microwave).
+All rooms come with a MicroFridge unit, with the exception of apartments, which come with a full-sized refrigerator.
+The Microfridge units are designed to save energy and are very convenient (combined refrigerator, freezer and microwave).
 Please do not bring a refrigerator or microwave to school.

 We recommend Energy Star rated appliances in accordance with our sustainability philosophy.